Proper food handling at home and in child care facilities can reduce the risk of foodborne illness (food poisoning).

-What is food-borne illness?
+What is foodborne illness?

-Pathogens can be picked up in many ways, such as, by petting your dog, handling your pet turtle, changing diapers or preparing raw foods, especially meat and poultry.
+Germs can be picked up in many ways, for example, by petting your dog, handling your pet turtle, changing diapers or preparing raw foods like meat and poultry.

 What are the symptoms?

-Symptoms of food-borne illness vary and include the following:
+Symptoms of foodborne illness vary and include the following:

-How can I prevent food-borne illness?
+How can I prevent foodborne illness?